cLegob/MCDiscordAltHub/README.md

 fill in the missing information inside index.js and inside .env

-finally, make sure everything is inside a folder, and run the appropriate runnable for your system
+finally, make sure everything is inside a folder, and run the appropriate runnable for your system (if you're on linux you may have to type "sudo chmod +x linux-runner" into the terminal)